 Several Eastern Caribbean countries and the sub-regional Organisation of Eastern Caribbean States Commission are poised to benefit from a new joint United Nations programme aimed at improving the region’s social protection systems and preparing youth for work or entrepreneurial endeavours.

-The US$2.9 million Joint SDG programme entitled “Resilient Caribbean: Engaging & Training Youth, Strengthening Integrated Social Protection Sector Delivery” was yesterday launched in St Kitts and Nevis at the Solid Waste Management Corporation, with remote participation from the other beneficiary countries Anguilla, British Virgin Islands, Grenada, as well as the sub regional Organisation of Eastern Caribbean States.
+The US$2.9 million Joint SDG programme entitled “Resilient Caribbean: Engaging & Training Youth, Strengthening Integrated Social Protection Sector Delivery”, was launched yesterday.
+The event took place in St. Kitts and Nevis at the Solid Waste Management Corporation, with remote participation from the other beneficiary countries Anguilla, British Virgin Islands, Grenada, as well as the sub regional Organisation of Eastern Caribbean States.

 The two-year Project, will seek to respond to current challenges facing Caribbean Small Island Developing States (SIDS), including limited contributory social protection coverage, access for high numbers of workers in the informal sector, and lack of coherent and gender-responsive labour market programming.